f5devcentral/f5-velos-training/docs/automating_velos.rst

 F5OS Terraform Provider
 =======================

 Terraform providers have been created for F5OS for some of the more common tasks.
-Addtional API workflows are constantly being added to the providers.
+Additional API workflows are constantly being added to the providers.
 An overview of the F5OS provider is available using the link below.

 `F5OS Provider Overview <https://clouddocs.f5.com/products/orchestration/terraform/latest/F5OS/f5os-index.html#f5os-index>`_